-2018 Synderman Scholars Applied Genomics & Precision Medicine Summer Program
+Snyderman Scholars Applied Genomics & Precision Medicine Summer Program

-Announcing our 10-week Applied Genomics & Precision Medicine Summer Program for undergraduates!
+A 10-week Applied Genomics & Precision Medicine Summer Program for undergraduates!

 This program provides Duke undergraduate students an opportunity to participate in a faculty-mentored research project in applied genomics and precision medicine.

 Program Overview and Availability

 Students must identify the mentor/laboratory they wish to work with for the summer, meet with the potential mentor and provide a description of their proposed project in the application.
 Mentors must be faculty members in any Duke school.
 Students must also obtain a letter of support from the faculty mentor, confirming the mentor’s willingness to host the student for the summer.
-A stipend will be available to mentors to cover project expenses.
-The proposed project must clearly focus on an area of applied genomics or precision medicine, such as
+Faculty letters should be sent directly to Dr. Susanne Haga at email@example.com.

-- -omics-driven biomarker discovery and insights into disease biology;
+- -omics-driven biomarker discovery and insights into disease biology

-- -omics technology development and new analytical approaches;
+- -omics technology development and new analytical approaches

-- Analytic and translational approaches to diagnostics;
+- Analytic and translational approaches to diagnostics

-- Policy, health economics and bioethics.
+- Policy, health economics and bioethics

-Susanne Haga, Ph.D.
+Susanne B. Haga, PhD

 Associate Professor of Medicine